Unleash/unleash/docs/unleash-context.md

 E.g. the userWithId-strategy obviously depends on the userId field.

-The properties field is more generic and can be used to probide more abritary data to the strategies.
+The properties field is more generic and can be used to provide more abritary data to the strategies.
 A common usage is to add more metadata, e.g. that the current user is a beta user, and thus the betaUser-strategy will use this info in its implementation.